| |

 Instructions

-• Prepare the apples: Peel and thinly slice the Granny Smith apples, ensuring you have about 5 cups.
-Place them in a large stockpot.
+• Peel, core, and thinly slice the Granny Smith apples.
+Add them to a large stockpot.

-• Add the ingredients: To the pot, add the lemon juice, sugar, salt, ground cinnamon, ground cloves, ground nutmeg, and 1/2 cup of water.
-Stir to combine all the ingredients evenly.
+• Add the lemon juice, sugar, salt, cinnamon, cloves, nutmeg, and ½ cup of water.
+Stir to evenly coat the apples.

-• Cook the filling: Place the stockpot over low to medium heat and cook the mixture for about 15 minutes, stirring occasionally, until the apples are tender.
+• Cook over low to medium heat for approximately 15 minutes, stirring occasionally, until the apples are tender but still hold their shape.

-• Prepare the slurry: In a small mixing bowl, combine the cornstarch with 3 tablespoons of water.
-Mix until smooth.
+• In a small bowl, whisk together the cornstarch and 3 tablespoons of water until completely smooth.

-• Cool and use: Remove the pot from the heat and allow the apple pie filling to cool for about 5 minutes before using it in your favorite pie recipe or storing it for later use.
+• Remove from the heat and allow the filling to cool for about 5 minutes before using or storing.

 Notes